 What changes when you get married?

-So what happens from a legal perspective when your marital status changes?
+So what changes from a legal perspective when you get married?
 There’s a lot more involved than you may realize.
-Your marital status creates specific financial, health care, tax, and other shared opportunities and obligations.
+Your marital status creates specific financial, healthcare, tax, and other shared opportunities and obligations.
 Here are some of the important ways a change in your marital status can affect your life (and the lives of your family members).

 When you get married, you get to file jointly or married separately.
 With a new spouse, your income is likely to increase, and it may place you in a new tax bracket.
-On the other hand, you might get a better deal as a married couple than if you were both single.
+On the other hand, if you’re filing taxes after marriage, you might get a better deal as a married couple than if you were both single.
 When a marriage ends due to a divorce or a death, you’re back to filing as an individual, and you face the same possibility that your tax obligation may shift up or down.
 Read more about how marital status affects your taxes.

 Your credit score is not tied directly to your marital status, although your credit report will reflect any change of your legal name.
 However, if you take out credit jointly with your new spouse, it will appear on both of your credit reports.
 If the marriage later ends because of divorce, this debt isn’t wiped out — you entered into the debt as an individual too.
 Read more about how marital status affects credit card and loan applications.

 When your legal status is “married” you get the benefit of being able to qualify for coverage under your spouse’s employer-sponsored health care.
 You also get the right to visit your spouse in the hospital as his or her next of kin.
 When a marriage ends, these benefits also end, so it’s important to figure out an alternative method of health care as well as creating a Hospital Visitation Authorization so your unmarried partner or another trusted friend can visit you in the hospital.
 Read more about how marital status affects your health insurance and hospital visitation rights.